bridgetownrb/bridgetown-activerecord/README.md

 }
 ```

-You're ready to roll to take full advantage of ActiveRecord database models in your Bridgetown site!
+You're ready to roll to take full advantage of Active Record database models in your Bridgetown site!

 ## Testing